Heritage Heart of the Whitsundays, Proserpine is ready for a big 2019!

 Another welcomed feature during these gloriously hot summer days has been the new Water Park on Anzac Street.
 The Proserpine Water Park is free community initiative, a cooling off hub for the little ones to splash and enjoy.

 A stroll down Proserpine Main Street is not only about sighting some of the most exceptional art deco buildings, but also a place to find some charming boutique shopping.
-Favourites of Abell Point Marina are Ginger & Blonde Co, Cherry Baby Boutique, Epicure Homewares and Colour Me Crazy – you will be sure to find a gem in one of this locally owned and operated stores.
+Favourites of Coral Sea Marina Resort are Ginger & Blonde Co, Cherry Baby Boutique, Epicure Homewares and Colour Me Crazy – you will be sure to find a gem in one of this locally owned and operated stores.

 Operating from Proserpine is The Crocodile Safari, an Advanced Eco Certified tour, nowhere else in Queensland can you experience so much in one location.
 The Whitsunday Crocodile Safari offers guests a glimpse of our most prehistoric a truly unique Australian animal.